nanogiants/nestjs-swagger-api-exception-decorator/docs/api.md

 _Default_: `undefined`

-The description specifies the example values message and the description shown in Swagger UI.
+The description specifies the example values message and the description shown in Swagger-UI.
+Use this property to overwrite the `HttpException` description.

 ### `schema`

 _Default_: The description passed to the decorator or message of the exception will be shown.
 See [description](#description).

-The schema property can be used to modify the message property only of the example value shown in Swagger UI.
-It is also possible, to reference to existing schemas using the `ReferenceObject`.
+The schema property can be used to modify the message property only of the example value shown in Swagger-UI.
+It is also possible, to reference to existing schemas using the [`ReferenceObject`](https://github.com/nestjs/swagger/blob/master/lib/interfaces/open-api-spec.interface.ts#L193).

 ### `type`